2025 Water Rate Adjustment

 Public Outreach Meetings

-We invite all residents to participate in three upcoming public hearings to get more information on this adjustment.
-These hearings are your opportunity to understand exactly why this adjustment is necessary to maintain, repair and modernize the infrastructure that delivers safe, reliable water service to your home.
+We invited all residents to participate in three public hearings to get more information on this water rate adjustment.
+These hearings were your opportunity to understand exactly why this adjustment is necessary to maintain, repair and modernize the infrastructure that delivers safe, reliable water service to your home.

-Each meeting will begin with a presentation from our Water Resources Director, Terry Lowe.
+Each meeting began with a presentation from our Water Resources Director, Terry Lowe.
 Followed by questions from the public.
-After the Q&A portion, the public will be invited to mingle among the Water Rate Committee members and city staff and view information boards on display.
+After the Q&A portion, the public mingled with the Water Rate Committee and city staff and viewed information boards on display.

 Meeting Materials